AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/drive-content-velocity-for-sites.md

 Generally, speaking it is best to follow these rules of thumb:

 * Aim to have no less than 80% of experiences driven through [Out of the Box Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en) and [Style Systems](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/siteandpage/style-system.html?lang=en).
 Through customer testimony, this will not only create a more scalable foundation enabling you to take advantage of the product roadmap, but will also increase velocity by up to 50%.
 * [Set-up](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html?lang=en)[e](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html?lang=en)[ditable templates](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html?lang=en) and move away from static templates.
-When setting up editable templates (which are required to use Style Systems), it will be required to assign a template author who will control the different styling available for a page or section of the website.
+When setting up editable templates (which are required to use Style Systems), it is required to assign a template author who will control the different styling available for a page or section of the website.
 These updates to the template itself are rather minimal in terms of everyday work.
 * Use [Experience Fragments](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/experience-fragments/experience-fragments-feature-video-use.html?lang=en) where possible.
 Although the general use case for experience fragments is for multi-channel distribution, they can also be effectively used throughout the site to populate content in one area at one time instead of updating content manually in multiple areas.
 This can save excessive time and effort and will free up the authoring team to work on more specific and rich experiences.
 * Create richer experiences.
 By utilizing the 80/20 rule (per above), an organization can utilize specific CSS and back-end development for select experiences instead of common maintenance updates.
 * Opt for a scalable foundation and quick rebrand.
 Style systems that are executed based upon a modern implementation can allow for an efficient rebranding across one's platform.
 Updating wide sectors of content through changing CSS skins allows for quick testing and validation and increases the experiential quality of one's site with a direct impact on ROI.